Native-Neo/SmaulNative/README.md

 Because the project contains separate architecture paths, changes should clearly indicate whether they target:

-- The root RWKV-X / recurrent implementation.
+- The root RWKV-style implementation.
+- The `actual_rwkv_proto` implementation.
-- The `Transformer-Varient` implementation.
+- The `Transformer-Basic` implementation.
 - Shared data or tokenizer tooling.
 - Model merging infrastructure.

 ---

 # License

 ### ARR (All-Rights-Reserved) and you must:
 - Not need to ask for permission to use the repo for your own open-source projects.
 - Keep the project open-source without any paid/monitised content (such as enhanced versions of this code but paid).